opengisch/QgisModelBaker/docs/background_info/meta_attributes.md

 `furtherInformation` is referenced to `ExceptionalLoadsCatalogues_V1`, `topicInformation` to `TypeOfRouteCatalogue` and `dispExpression` to `TypeOfRoute`.

-For more complex usage see the [specification of the Verein eCH](https://www.ech.ch/alfresco/s/ech/download?nodeid=788eb38a-bf2b-4f3d-96a8-addc37bba41f).
+For more complex usage see the [INTERLIS 2-Metamodell](https://www.interlis.ch/download/interlis2/ili23-metamodel_2008-08-29_d.pdf)

 ### Meta Attributes in the Database